North Carolina 4-H Presentation Guidelines: Horse

 - Judges will review and critique each presentation prior to announcing the State winners.

-- The N.C.
-4-H Horse Program Horse Presentation Score card will be used.
+- NC 4-H Horse Program Horse Presentation Scorecard will be used.

 - Judges will be instructed to ask questions pertaining specifically to the topic.
 The audience is prohibited from asking questions.
 Question time will not be counted toward the allotted time period.